The family name Bestard dates back to the beginnings of the Norman culture in Britain - the Norman Conquest

 Early Notables of the Bestard family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Bestard Notables in all our PDF Extended History products and printed products wherever possible.
+and is best known for seven books of 285...
+Another 38 words (3 lines of text) are included under the topic Early Bestard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bestard family to the New World and Oceana

 at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland